samawati/kokopelli-c/README.md

 once built run ***frep <filename.lua>*** to execute existing script or just run ***frep*** without any argumnent to open a blank screen.

-Use, update, share and enjoy! (as per the original authors license), mostly to learn CSG and CAD/CAM developpment.
+Use, update, share and enjoy! (as per the original authors license), mostly to learn CSG and CAD/CAM dev.